-- 3.254 Rutland has a high level of studio space compared to most similar authorities elsewhere, although it has a lower rate of provision per 1,000 for the number of fitness station than either the national or regional average. - 3.255 Everyone with access to a car can reach a fitness facility with fitness stations within 20 minutes' drive time.
+- 3.231 Rutland has a high level of studio space compared to most similar authorities elsewhere, although it has a lower rate of provision per 1,000 for the number of fitness station than either the national or regional average. - 3.232 Everyone with access to a car can reach a fitness facility with fitness stations within 20 minutes' drive time.
 However the relatively high costs of gym membership at either Catmose or Uppingham Sports Centre can be prohibitive, and there is currently no IFI accredited centre in the County.
-The lower cost options of fitness and gym elsewhere, including at several of the multi-purpose halls across the County, are therefore also an important opportunity for many residents. - 3.256 The findings of the previous studies in 2013 and 2014 confirm this latest assessment, and the fact that some of the existing facilities are not fully used, although there are still places where clubs are finding difficulties of booking a suitable space at the times that they need.
+The lower cost options of fitness and gym elsewhere, including at several of the multi-purpose halls across the County, are therefore also an important opportunity for many residents. - 3.233 The findings of the previous studies in 2013 and 2014 confirm this latest assessment, and the fact that some of the existing facilities are not fully used, although there are still places where clubs are finding difficulties of booking a suitable space at the times that they need.
 The 2013 and 2014 reports state that most fitness facilities are good quality, and do not require significant investment.

-- 3.257 In relation to fitness facilities there will be a deficit in the capacity needed for the community up to 2036, with a shortfall of around 44 fitness stations.
-There does not appear to be any additional need for specialist studio space. - 3.258 There is also however a need to retain the existing secure community fitness facilities, at Catmose and at Uppingham Sports Centre, in part as these host the Exercise Referral programmes for the authority.
-There is also a need to achieved IFI accreditation for at least one site in Rutland, which should be either / or at Catmose and Uppingham Sports Centre as these host the Exercise Referral programme.
-The cost of achieving this accreditation needs to be confirmed as it is not known if additional equipment/facilities would be required. - 3.259 The potential additional demand for health and fitness facilities in the period up to 2036 is unlikely to strong enough to require a major new additional health and fitness facility that would be needed as an income generator to support a new swimming pool proposal. - 3.260 There may be potential to use green gyms and outdoor fitness trails to improve the fitness facility opportunities as several sites in Rutland, but these would require a more detailed assessment of their costs and benefits.
+- 3.234 In relation to fitness facilities there does not appear to be any additional need in the period up to 2036 for either fitness stations within gyms or specialist studio space in terms of the overall level of demand. - 3.235 There is also however a need to retain the existing secure community fitness facilities, at Catmose and at Uppingham Sports Centre, in part as these host the Exercise Referral programmes for the authority.
+There is also a need to achieve IFI accreditation for at least one site in Rutland, which should be either / or at Catmose and Uppingham Sports Centre as these host the Exercise Referral programme.
+The cost of achieving this accreditation needs to be confirmed as it is not known if additional equipment/facilities would be required. - 3.236 Any potential additional demand for health and fitness facilities in the period up to 2036 is unlikely to strong enough to require a major new additional health and fitness facility that would be needed as an income generator to support a new swimming pool proposal. - 3.237 There may be potential to use green gyms and outdoor fitness trails to improve the fitness facility opportunities as several sites in Rutland, but these would require a more detailed assessment of their costs and benefits.

-- 3.261 It is proposed to protect and maintain as high quality the fitness facilities at Catmose and at Uppingham Sports Centre. - 3.262 It is proposed to achieve Inclusive Fitness Initiative (IFI) accreditation at Catmose and /or at Uppingham Sports Centre.
-This will be a strategic facility which will cater for all Rutland residents. - 3.263 The potential for the provision of green gyms and outdoor fitness trails will be explored, and the costs of provision will be confirmed as part of local feasibility studies. - 3.264 In relation to new housing developments, where there is an identified need for specific facility investment this will need to meet the Community Infrastructure Levy (CIL) tests to justify contributions from specific developments.
-All new housing developments should contribute towards the development of the IFI centre, as it is a county-wide strategic facility; and will be additionally expected to contribute on a proportional basis to identified and costed green gym or outdoor fitness trails schemes within the settlement/parish where the development is located.
+- 3.238 It is proposed to protect and maintain as high quality the fitness facilities at Catmose and at Uppingham Sports Centre. - 3.239 It is proposed to achieve Inclusive Fitness Initiative (IFI) accreditation at Catmose and /or at Uppingham Sports Centre.
+This will be a strategic facility which will cater for all Rutland residents. - 3.240 The potential for the provision of green gyms and outdoor fitness trails will be explored, and the costs of provision will be confirmed as part of local feasibility studies.